nice-php/docs/templating/twig.md

 Use with Twig
 =============

-> **Notice:** This page documents version 1.0 of the Twig extension.
-[See here](../templating/twig.md) for details on version 2.0.

 Nice can easily support the [Twig](http://twig.sensiolabs.org) templating engine.
 All that's necessary is the installation of the Nice Twig extension and some simple configuration.

 First, add the Nice Twig extension to your project.
-You can do this by updating your `composer.json` or running `composer require` at the command line.
+The Twig extension depends on Nice Templating, so both extensions must be installed and loaded.
+You can accomplish this by updating your `composer.json` or running `composer require` at the command line.

 *   Example `composer.json`: